 Valter Longo is a partial owner of L-Nutra, a company that manufactures the Fasting Mimicking Diet.
 For those worried about funding bias swaying the results, Longo says he takes no salary or consulting fees from L-Nutra.
 In fact, Longo has assigned his shares to a nonprofit organization established to support further research.

 The Valter Longo Diet Plan (FMD) Is Hard To Do

 Valter Longo tested the FMD on nineteen people, with nineteen others as controls.
-The participants were from 19 to 75 years of age, from both sexes and most races, in order to represent a general cross-section of the adult population.
+The participants were from 19 to 75 years of age, from both sexes and most races, to represent a general cross-section of the adult population.

 Longo found that even the five-day-a-month calorie restriction regimen was a struggle for some test subjects.
-One fourth of the subjects dropped out.
+One-fourth of the subjects dropped out.

 The results were favorable.
 Longo and his team saw that the subjects on the fasting diet lost weight and had improved levels of triglycerides, cholesterol, and glucose, along with other factors.
 The people in the Fasting Mimicking Diet group lost about 3% of their body weight, along with a reduction in visceral fat.
 FMD rejuvenated their immune systems, as the test subjects experienced a reduction in C-reactive protein, a marker of systemic inflammation.

 These health improvements showed up after the third month and persisted for at least three months—even after the FMD participants had returned full-time to a regular diet.
 Notably, lean muscle mass remained unchanged.
 Most people reported only mild or no negative effects while fasting.

 Longo saw greater health benefits for people who were obese or otherwise unhealthy.
 Longo added that those people might also need to repeat the five-day Fasting Mimicking Diet regimen as often as once a month until they become healthy.
 In contrast, individuals who are already healthy might repeat it just twice a year.